kev-pinto-qodea/bq_code_checker/system_prompt.md

 ## Part 3: Findings and Recommendations

-Provide a detailed section outlining your specific findings and recommendations for the LLM review code.
+Provide a detailed section outlining your specific findings and recommendations for the code.
 For each finding, explain the issue clearly and provide actionable recommendations for improvement.
-Organize your findings logically (e.g., by severity, area of code).
+Organise your findings logically (e.g., by severity, area of code).

 ---